illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 ### Presentation Requirements

-* The presentation can be live or pre-recorded but only the Project Manager does the presenting
+* Must be done entirely by the Project Manager
-  * Others need to help prepare it but only the PM will do the presenting
-  * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
-  * We need to see your face
-  * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.
-  * There are OTS recording studios in the basement of Stuart Building and I have recording equipment available in the Smart Lab as well.
+* Online - get a quality recording
+  * Find a quiet place
+  * Use a headset
+  * Use a recording software that allows for Picture in Picture recording, like [Open Broadcast Project, OBS](https://obsproject.com/ "webpage for OBS project")

 ### What to Deliver to Blackboard